How to Set up a Grocery Store Dramatic Play Area

 Remember, you can make a grocery store as simple or complex as you like.
 Here are some ideas for areas or departments that you can include.
 Have conversations with your kids to see which areas they want in their store.

 Create a checkout area with a cash register or a money box.
 Kids love stuffing their wallets with play money.
-Include some credit cards and loyalty cards too.
+Include some credit cards, gift cards, and loyalty cards too.

 The self-checkout area is also an essential part of a modern store.
 You can create a touch screen by attaching food photos to a piece of cardboard or foam core…..or use a printable screen.
 A scanner is super easy to create.
 I created one by cutting a square piece of black construction paper and placing a smaller white square of paper in its center.